lacchain/david19-taskforce/Smart Contract Documentation.md

 This struct will save metadata related the verifiable credential and the citizen(user) who register the covid verifiable credential.

 * id: is an unique citizen(user) identifier.
 For Example: 0x93FA3E4624676F2E9AA143911118B4547087E9B6E0B6076F2E1027D7A2DA2B0A
+* startDate: datetime in milliseconds when the citizen started your confinement, happened an interruption, etc.
 * iat: the timestamp in milliseconds when the credential is issued.
 For example: 123456
 * exp: the timestamp in milliseconds when the credential expires.
 For example: 124000
 * sex: male or female (true or false).
 For example true for male.